Trekking in Iran: The Best Trails & routes

 Hyrcanian forests are rich in biological diversity.
 The history of ancient Hyrcanian forests dates back to the Tertiary period.
 It covers parts of five provinces of Iran including Ardabil, Gilan, Mazandaran, Golestan, and North Khorasan provinces.
 Hyrcanian forests embrace valuable threatened species and areas of unbelievable natural beauty extended on the north of Iran and on the south and south west of Caspian Sea.

 Arasbaran forest is also an ecologically-rich region having a rich flora and fauna.
 It is a Biosphere Reserve in East Azarbaijan province.
 Arasbaran forest has wonderful plant diversity and is home to a variety of mammals, birds, and reptile populations.
 Those who love trekking through the Arasbaran forest, have also the chance to visit Shahsavand nomads living in that region.
 Moreover, they can visit the historical Babak Fort as one of the popular tourist attractions of Iran.

-Trekking in the heart of forests of Iran
+Trekking in Iran – Trekking in the heart of forests of Iran

 Zagros oak forests in the western region of Iran are also picturesque.
 Zagros oak forests enjoy a variety of animal life and plant diversity.
 While oaks are the major fruits of Zagrosian forests, Zagros oak forests are in danger of destruction.
 Therefore, practical solutions are required to protect scenic scenery, wildlife, and plant diversity of beautiful Zagros forests.